NiklasJavier/pharmalink/network/README.md

 To learn more about how to use the improvements to the Chaincode-as-a-service please see this [tutorial](./test-network/../CHAINCODE_AS_A_SERVICE_TUTORIAL.md).
 It is expected that this will move to augment the tutorial in the [Hyperledger Fabric ReadTheDocs](https://hyperledger-fabric.readthedocs.io/en/release-2.4/cc_service.html)

-## Podman

-*Note - podman support should be considered experimental but the following has been reported to work with podman 4.1.1 on Mac.
-If you wish to use podman a LinuxVM is recommended.*

-Fabric's `install-fabric.sh` script has been enhanced to support using `podman` to pull down images and tag them rather than docker.
-The images are the same, just pulled differently.
-Simply specify the 'podman' argument when running the `install-fabric.sh` script.

-Similarly, the `network.sh` script has been enhanced so that it can use `podman` and `podman-compose` instead of docker.
-Just set the environment variable `CONTAINER_CLI` to `podman` before running the `network.sh` script:

 ```bash
 CONTAINER_CLI=podman ./network.sh up